irshad/Uses/README.md

 # Uses
-What Irshad Ali uses to code
+What Irshad Ali uses to code.